pelias/documentation/reverse.md

 Note that `UK` is not a valid ISO 3166-1 alpha-2 country code.

-## Confidence scores for the results
+## Distance Confidence scores for the results

-Each result returned has an associated confidence score.
+Each result returned has a distance from the query point and an associated confidence score.
 Confidence scores are calculated based on the distance from the result to the supplied `point.lat` and `point.lon`.
 Confidence scoring for reverse geocode results is likely to change with different data sources and layers.

 Distance from `point.lat`/`point.lon` | Confidence score
 --- | ---